justinnk/bss-simulation-study/review/README.md

 ## Section 5 (Figures 7, 8 and 9 and Table 2)

 Reproducing the results for this Section is very similar to the previous approach.
 First, navigate to the folder `extended_simulation`.
 If you want to change the number of threads used, change it for every entry in `plan.json`. **Important:** the number of threads must be a divisor of the number of replications (in this case 1000).
 Changing it may also impact the way which seed is chosen for which thread, but the overall results should still stay the same (however, this is not tested, so it is best to leave it at 8).
 Run the following command to start the execution of all experiments used in the paper: `python3 run_planned.py`.
+NOTE: you may need to change the python calls in the scripts `extended_simulation/run_planned.py`, `extended_simulation/run_simulation.py` and `extended_simulation/run_simulation_no_cleaning.py` if you didn't define an alias and use another call.
 Be aware that, depending on the used hardware, this may take a couple of hours.
 It will generate about 4.8GB of trajectories in the `extended_simulation/Traces` folder.
 Additionally, some space for the processed simulation outcomes is requred.
 Once finished, the results should be in their corresponding folders in `extended_simulation/Planned_Experiments`.
 Again, the images used in the paper combine these to save space.
 To get the exact images used, do the following.
 Navigate to `review/generate_images`.
 Execute the command `python3 copy_extended_data.py`.
 This should take care of copying all the simulation outcomes to the right folders.
 After this, the images can be generated as follows